JohnMinkjan/STK/README.md

 # STK
 SQL Toolkit

-This is a set of functions and procedure I collected over the years.
+This is a set of functions and procedures I collected over the years.
 Just some handy stuff everybody can use.
-Most of this stuff is adapted from things I found on the net.
+Most of these are adapted from things I found on the net.

 ## Functions